CarlAmbroselli/.dotfiles/README.md

 ## About this project

-I've been using bash on-and-off for a long time (since Slackware Linux was distributed on 1.44MB floppy disks).
+I've been using zsh on-and-off for a long time.
 In all that time, every time I've set up a new Linux or OS X machine, I've copied over my `.bashrc` file and my `~/bin` folder to each machine manually.
 And I've never done a very good job of actually maintaining these files.
 It's been a total mess.

 I finally decided that I wanted to be able to execute a single command to "bootstrap" a new system to pull down all of my dotfiles and configs, as well as install all the tools I commonly use.
 In addition, I wanted to be able to re-execute that command at any time to synchronize anything that might have changed.
 Finally, I wanted to make it easy to re-integrate changes back in, so that other machines could be updated.